-During the FNPSG's evaluation of the LRN, the FCC issued Order No. FCC 96-286, on July 2, 1996, in Docket No. 95-116.
+During the FNPSG's evaluation of LRN, the FCC issued Order No. FCC 96-286, on July 2, 1996, in Docket No. 95-116.
 The FCC determined that number portability provides consumers flexibility in the way they use their telecommunications services and promotes the development of competition among alternative providers of telephone and other telecommunications services.
-The order noted several studies that indicated customers were unwilling to change their service provider if they had to change their telephone number.
-The FCC believed Congress intended it to play a leadership role in developing a national number portability policy and therefore the FCC intends to prescribe requirements for number portability in this and subsequent orders.
+The Order noted several studies that indicated customers were unwilling to change their service provider if they had to change their telephone number.